 average annual premium ($)

 Auto insurance rates also vary by zip code, indicating that those who live in low income areas may risk higher premiums based on their residency.

 Since a person on a low income is more likely to claim, the insurance company will assume that you are too.

 Education level, while not a perfect indicator, correlates with both income level as well as insurance premiums.
 As your education level goes up, you’re more likely to have a higher income, and, your insurance premium is likely to go down.

 For example, a PhD will reduce your insurance by $36/year on average (much less than the cost of getting your PhD).

 TheZebra research shows that average insurance costs by education level are clearly related.

 average annual premium ($)

 While this has less of an effect than credit score, it shows that completing at least a bachelor’s degree will reduce your premium, particularly when combined with the other factors mentioned above.

 Insurance companies like to know that you have a long and solid history of insurance coverage and that you have more than the bare minimum auto insurance.

 If you have gaps in your insurance – for example, if you went through a period without owning a car (and therefore didn’t require insurance) – this will reflect in your premiums.

-The cheapest premium will be for those who can demonstrate the longest period of extensive coverage.
+The cheapest car insurance will be for those who can demonstrate the longest period of extensive coverages.

 Owning a home is, for an insurance company, preferable than renting a home.
 Owning a home shows that you are unlikely to move away suddenly, you are financially stable, and that your car is more likely to be parked in a secure location.